fetchai/fetchd/INTEGRATION.md

 to add options to the exchange."

-At this point, you need to dig down deeper and see how you can add this power without forking either CosmWasm or `wasmd`.
+At this point, you need to dig down deeper and see how you can add this power without forking either CosmWasm or `fetchd`.

 ### Calling contracts from native code